NumCosmo/NumCosmo.github.io/tutorials/gobject.md

-The library is divided in two main name-spaces, **Ncm** (NumCosmoMath) where all generic mathematical and statistical objects and functions are defined, **Nc** (NumCosmo) where all cosmological related object and function are defined.
+The library is divided in two main name-spaces, **Ncm** (NumCosmoMath) where all generic mathematical and statistical objects and functions are defined, **Nc** (NumCosmo) where all cosmological related objects and functions are defined.
 All types must be labeled using the [camel-case](https://en.wikipedia.org/wiki/CamelCase), and start with the respective name-space.
 For example,